Sarasara

-Sarasara (the stage name of Sarah Filleur, 28 January 1986), is a French singer, songwriter, electronic musician and record producer.
+Sarasara is a French singer, songwriter, electronic musician and record producer.
 Born in Fourmies, Nord, she began her music career in 2014.
 Following the success of her self-released David Bowie cover "Heroes", Sarasara moved to the UK to work on her first extended play (EP) in collaboration with Matthew Herbert.
 The EP drew the attention of Björk's label One Little Indian, who signed Sarasara in January 2016.

 Sarasara subsequently released her debut studio album, Amor Fati in November 2016 to critical acclaim, being featured in The Guardians Future 50 rising music stars to look out for, Clash magazine, Rolling Stone and Tsugi.

-Her work has been likened to Björk, Kelela, Aaliyah and Aphex Twin, drawing on various genres including electronic music, trip hop, rhythm & blues, industrial and avant-garde.
+Her work has been likened to Björk and Aphex Twin, drawing on various genres including electronic music, trip hop, industrial and avant-garde.

 Life and career

 Early life and career beginnings

-Sarah was born in Fourmies, Nord.
-Her mother had emigrated to Paris from Morocco at the age of 16 following the death of her parents.
-Initially finding work as a cleaner, she later became the owner of a fish shop.
-Sarasara's father was a marketing manager for the French wine cabinet maker EuroCave.
-Whilst he was serving in the army, he couple met in Paris in 1980.
-They fell in love, married, moved to the north of France and had Sarah, their only child.

-Tragically, Sarasara's parents died in a car crash in Eppe-Sauvage when she was just 14 years-old.
-She went to live with her grandmother, herself a mother of 15 children.
-Her grandfather died of cancer in 2003.
-Just one year later, during a holiday in Madrid, her grandmother also passed on, suffering severe shock following the 2004 Madrid train bombings.

-Sarah returned to her parents’ house to live as an "emancipated minor".

-The successive tragedies she had experienced led her to rethink her career.
-Having formerly planned for a career in astrophysics, Sarasara decided instead to pursue a career in business in the hope of becoming financially self-sufficient.
-She enrolled at the University of Valenciennes to study International Business Transactions and received a master's degree in Business Management from the Institut supérieur européen de gestion group.
-Following her graduation, Sarasara started work as a business unit manager at an information technology (IT) firm in Lille, specialising in mobile applications.